-- 10.102 When notifying the agency or minister of an IC review application, the IC review officer will ask them to provide material to assist in the conduct of the IC review such as: - the original FOI request - any correspondence with the FOI applicant that modifies the scope of the FOI request - copies of correspondence including file notes of relevant telephone conversations between the agency and anyone consulted - a marked up and unredacted copy of the documents at issue where material claimed to be exempt is highlighted with reference made to the exemptions applied, and - any submissions in support of the agency's decision. - 10.103 In the case of documents from which information has been redacted, the agency should supply to the IC review officer copies of both the original document with the redacted material and the relevant exemption marked and the edited copy that was released.
-The OAIC will not release documents to the FOI applicant or any other party. - 10.104 As a general rule, submissions made by the agency will be made available to the IC review applicant, and to other parties as considered appropriate.
+- 10.102 In the case of documents from which information has been redacted, the agency should supply to the IC review officer copies of both the original document with the redacted material and the relevant exemption marked and the edited copy that was released.
+The OAIC will not release documents to the FOI applicant or any other party. - 10.103 As a general rule, submissions made by the agency will be made available to the IC review applicant, and to other parties as considered appropriate.
 If submissions are made on a confidential basis, the agency or minister should indicate this to the OAIC before providing the submission and provide adequate reasons to support such a claim.
 The OAIC will consider those reasons and decide whether to accept the submission on a confidential basis.
-Where the Information Commissioner accepts a submission in confidence, the agency must provide a version of the submission that can be shared with the applicant.34 - 10.105 A modified review process will be followed if the threshold question to be resolved is whether the applicant's FOI request falls within the scope of the FOI Act.
+Where the Information Commissioner accepts a submission in confidence, the agency must provide a version of the submission that can be shared with the applicant.35 - 10.104 A modified review process will be followed if the threshold question to be resolved is whether the applicant's FOI request falls within the scope of the FOI Act.
 In a straightforward case, the Information Commissioner may be able to decide, without contacting an agency or minister, that the FOI request was made to an agency or for a document to which the FOI Act does not apply.
 On the other hand, it may be necessary for an IC review officer to contact an agency or minister to seek information about the nature of a document or the agency's or minister's response to the applicant.
 This may be necessary, for example, if the FOI applicant disagrees with a minister's decision that the document requested is not an official document of the minister, or is a 'defence intelligence document'.